CuteWaterBeary/LINQ-to-GameObject-for-Unity/README.md

 Add method's child is cloned.
 It is useful for instantiate prefab scenario.
 If you want to move only child, you can use(`MoveToLast`, `MoveToFirst`, `MoveToBeforeSelf`, `MoveToAfterSelf`) and (`MoveToLastRange`, `MoveToFirstRange`, `MoveToBeforeSelfRange`, `MoveToAfterSelfRange`) instead of Add.

 All operate methods are extension methods of GameObject, too.
-You need `using Unity.Linq`.
+You need `using Cute.Linq`.

 Reference : Traverse
 ---
 All traverse methods can find inactive object.
 If not found, return type is `GameObject` methods return null, return type is `IEnumerable<GameObject>` methods return empty sequence.

 Method | Description
 -------| -----------
 Parent|Gets the parent GameObject of this GameObject.
 If this GameObject has no parent, returns null.
 Child|Gets the first child GameObject with the specified name.
 If there is no GameObject with the speficided name, returns null.